Many parents have great difficulties knowing how to help their left-handed children, especially during their early developmental years.

 You will start seeing them do some of these activities with their left hand at times and with their right hand at others.
 Don’t dismay – they are just learning about themselves.
 Don’t force them to use the hand that they don’t want to use.
 If you are giving the child an item, put it in the middle in front of them and let them choose what hand to use.
 Lefties can often do some tasks right-handed, just as some righties can do left-handed tasks.
 It takes time for them to work out which hand is best and you should start seeing a pattern by the time they are three.

-Toddlers wanting to draw should be using pencils and crayons with large barrels as they don't have the muscle control yet to use the normal skinny ones.
-This is the case whether they are left-handed or right-handed.
-There are also pencils available where the barrel is a triangular shape, and these have shown to help in developing a good pencil grip that carries through in later years.
+Toddlers wanting to draw should be using pencils and crayons with large barrels as they don’t have the muscle control yet to use the normal skinny ones.
+This is the case whether they are left-handed or right-handed or undecided.
+There are also pencils and crayons available where the barrel is a triangular shape, and these have shown to help in developing a good pencil grip that carries through in later years.

 When your child is ready for it, they can commence practicing letter formation.
-By far the best book of its type we have seen is the first book in the new 'Left Hand Writing Skills' series by Mark & Heather Stewart.
-Specifically written for the left-handed child, it works with page orientation, posture, pencil grip and letter formation - the four critical elements to a good writing technique for any person, left- or right-handed.
-Another good basic lettering book is the 'Alf n Bet Learn Their ABC' by Pam Adams where, to encourage the young child, Alf teaches the left-hander to write while Bet teaches a right-hander.
+By far the best book of its type we have seen is the first book in the ‘Left Hand Writing Skills’ series by Mark & Heather Stewart in the UK.
+Specifically written for the left-handed child, it works with page orientation, posture, pencil grip and letter formation – the four critical elements to a good writing technique for any person, left- or right-handed.
 Encouragement is paramount to success!

 They are cutting with scissors and sometimes not just the piece of paper they were given!
 It takes a lot of co-ordination to operate a pair of scissors as well as hold the paper still.
 Look at which hand they use the scissors in.
 If it is the left hand, you’ll need to get a proper pair of left-handed scissors.
 They’re not too hard to find and they’re no longer expensive.

-(Note: Many scissors found in supermarkets and department stores are labelled as "Suitable for Left or Right Handed Use".
-Please don't buy them for a lefty as they are all right-handed scissors with handles moulded to be comfortable in the left hand.
-A left-hander needs to use a pair of scissors that has the top blade on the left side of the pivot, otherwise you can't see where you are cutting.
-"Normal" scissors have the top blade on the right, left-handed scissors have the top blade on the left.
-(See our page What Makes It Left-Handed?)
+(Note: Many scissors found in supermarkets and department stores are labelled as “Suitable for Left or Right Handed Use”.
+Please don’t buy them for a lefty as they are all right-handed scissors with handles moulded to be comfortable in the left hand as well.
+A left-hander needs to use a pair of scissors that has the top blade on the left side of the pivot, otherwise you can’t see where you are cutting.
+“Normal” scissors have the top blade on the right, left-handed scissors have the top blade on the left.
+(There are also mechanical reasons to fit a left-hander with the correct scissors.
+See our page What Makes It Left-Handed? – Scissors)